 - Instrumental Teacher (in consultation with the Area Manager) prepares the Instrumental Purchase Scheme Form with details of prices, make, model etc and sends this to the Parent/Guardian.

 - Parent/Guardian sends this form to: Lincolnshire Music Service, Myle Cross Centre, Macaulay Drive, St Giles, Lincoln, LN2 4EL

 - Official purchase order is issued to the supplier.

-- Instrument is delivered to the school and parents are informed how and when to collect.
+- Instrument is delivered to the school or home address.

 VAT Relief Through Schools

 Academies may also relieve VAT on instrument purchases in a similar way.
 Guidance is published on HMRC website here.
 The Assisted Instrument Purchase Scheme enables pupils who attend Lincolnshire Local Authority maintained schools who have music lessons provided or subsidised by the school, to purchase musical instruments without paying VAT and to benefit from any educational discount offered by the supplier.